 OCTOBER 2011: FARE’s submission to the Australian Government’s Tax Forum.
 The submission outlines the case for immediate alcohol taxation reform and suggests that the first step must be changing the wine equalisation tax to a volumetric tax.

 Download a copy of the submission

-In June 2011 the Foundation made a joint submission with the Public Health Association of Australia to Food Standards Australia and New Zealand regarding an application by the Winemakers’ Federation of Australia to lower the regulated minimum alcohol content of wine.
+JUNE 2011: FARE and the Public Health Association of Australia’s joint submission to Food Standards Australia and New Zealand regarding an application by the Winemakers’ Federation of Australia to lower the regulated minimum alcohol content of wine.